jfcere/ngx-markdown/README.md

 For a server command line, specify the user and host names using the `user` and `host` input properties.
 The resulting prompt displays a `#` for the root user and `$` for all other users.
 For any other command line, such as a Windows prompt, you may specify the entire prompt using the `prompt` input property.

-Optional: You may specify the lines to be presented as output (no prompt and no highlighting) through the `output` property in the following simple format:
+You may also specify the lines to be presented as output (no prompt and no highlighting) through the `output` property in the following simple format:

 - A single number refers to the line with that number
 - Ranges are denoted by two numbers, separated with a hyphen (-)